benders5e/benders5e/bender.md

 ## Glider
 Opening or closing your glider takes a bonus action.

-When holding the glider in the closed position, you can spend an action to use it to do an air swipe.
+When holding the glider in the closed position, you can use it to channel your bending as if it were a free hand.

 When the glider is open, you can use it to fly.
 Your flying speed is 60 ft.
 Your hands and feet are both occupied when gliding, so if you use them to bend or for another action you must let go of the glider.
 If you let go with one hand, you must succeed on a DC 15 Dexterity Saving Throw or lose control of the glider.